iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 The most noticeable upgrade in iOS 16 was the supported features for Dynamic Island for iPhone 14 Pro models.
 It made the new notch design more fun by displaying animated notifications and offering controls around the camera.

-Also, Crash Detection, Always On display, Emergency SOS via Satellite, etc., are exclusive features of the iPhone 14 series supported with iOS 16.
+Also, Crash Detection, Always-on display, Emergency SOS via Satellite, and other exclusive features of the iPhone 14 series supported with iOS 16.

 Key features of iOS 16: